 Installing the turbines 25 miles off the coast minimizes conflict with birds.
 Most birds migrate closer to the coast.
 The bigger threat to birds is climate change, according to every major U.S. environmental group.
 That’s why the Sierra Club, National Wildlife Federation, Oceana, Southern Environmental Law Center and many other conservation groups support offshore wind energy when properly sited.
 The endangered North Atlantic Right Whale transits the Virginia lease area.
 Virginia must work with BOEM and the National Marine Fisheries Service to ensure that right whales and other marine mammals are protected during offshore wind development and operation.

-Dominion contends that its current projected price of offshore wind means it should be delayed well into the future.
-This is short-sighted.
-Numerous factors lend to competitive pricing for offshore wind compared to Dominion’s business-as-usual carbon-polluting alternative.
+Dominion contends that its current projected price for offshore wind means it should be delayed well into the future.
+This is short-sighted as numerous factors lend to competitive pricing for offshore wind within the next decade:

 - Offshore wind generates power close to the coastal cities where demand is highest, saving billions of dollars on the costs of transmission and grid congestion.

 - Offshore wind is often load-following, blowing most strongly in the late afternoon when electricity demand peaks; this makes it an excellent complement to midday-peaking solar energy.

 - With the crisis of climate change, the U.S. will inevitably institute a carbon tax on fossil fuel energy generation.
 When that happens, clean wind power will gain an economic advantage.

 - The cost of offshore wind energy has fallen dramatically over its more than 20-year history in Europe, where it now competes with conventional sources.
 Continuing advancements in technology brings new cost declines every year.